How to Audit and Revoke Former Employee Access Securely

 - Billing and finance portals (Stripe, QuickBooks, business banking) carry direct financial risk if access is left open.

 One additional risk worth noting: changing a password does not immediately terminate an active session.
 Session tokens—the credentials that keep a user logged in after authenticating—persist until they expire or are explicitly revoked.
-This is why signing out all active sessions in your identity provider is a separate, required step from simply disabling the account.
+Signing out all active sessions in your identity provider is a separate, required step from disabling the account.

-Failing to revoke access is also a compliance risk in its own right.
+Failing to revoke access is also a direct compliance risk.
 SOC 2, HIPAA, and GDPR all include requirements around access control and timely deprovisioning.
 An auditor or regulator asking "when was this employee's access revoked?" requires a documented answer, not a guess.
 Our small business breach prevention guide covers the full access control and compliance framework for businesses working through that process.

 | Category | Where to Look | What to Do |